 - Have you ever had surgery that involved your reproductive system?

-- Have you been diagnosed with any other medical conditions, including mental health conditions?
+- Have you been diagnosed with other medical conditions, including mental health conditions?

-- Have you ever been the victim of sexual violence?
+- Have you ever had an unwanted sexual experience?

 What you can do in the meantime

 Keep the lines of communication open with your partner.
-Be honest about your dissatisfaction or the problem you're experiencing.
-Consider alternatives for intimacy and engage in sexual activities that are relaxing and rewarding for both of you.
-In this way, you can be intimate and ease the stress of the situation.
+Be honest about your dissatisfaction or the problem you have.
+Consider alternatives for intimacy and engage in sexual activities that are rewarding for both of you.